Jewels of Indochina

 Meals Provided: Breakfast & Lunch

-Day 12 - In Hué; boat along Perfume River to Thien Mu Pagoda
+Day 12 - In Hué; boat along the Perfume River to Thien Mu Pagoda

 We'll arrive in Hue this morning.
 A quietly impressive place, the city is one of the great cultural and religious centres of Vietnam.
 The Perfume River divides the city in two and has been the inspiration for poets and painters for many centuries.